Frank Packard: Personal life

 Packard was married in 1892 to Eva Lena Elliott of Columbus.
 They had no children.
-Packard died suddenly on October 26, 1923 at the age of 57.
+Packard died suddenly on October 26, 1923, at the age of 57.

 He is buried in Green Lawn Cemetery in Columbus, Ohio.

 Legacy

 In his private practice, Packard was associated with several other professionals, including architect Ralph Snyder, engineer Edward F. Babbitt and superintendent Lorenzo D. Mathews.
-After Packard's seath these associates reorganized the firm as Snyder, Babbitt & Mathews.
+After Packard's death these associates reorganized the firm as Snyder, Babbitt & Mathews.
 It became Snyder & Babbitt in 1925 and was dissolved in 1929.
 Ralph Snyder continued in private practice for at least a few years.
 Major works by these firms include the Columbus Dispatch Building, built in 1925, and the Huntington National Bank Building, built in 1926.

 Many buildings designed by Packard, independently and with Yost, have been listed on the United States National Register of Historic Places.
 Others contribute to listed historic districts.

 The three partners of Richards, McCarty & Bulford, the most prominent architecture firm in Columbus after Packard's death, all worked for Yost & Packard.